lmuntaner/tech-introduction-product-people/docs/development/git.md

 On branch hidden-data
 ```

-You commits now will be applied to this branch.
+Your commits will be applied to this branch.

 Add the following sentence `This is hidden in master` in `notes.md`.